 Footnotes

-- Interestingly there is one case where actions do not follow this utility path.
+8. There is one case where actions do not follow the path of monotonically decreasing utility.
 When developing a standard to a new technology and it is done too early the standard is not sufficient in capturing the problem it is trying to solve.
-A new one will then emerge, which will coexist.
-Then two exists.
-To unify them a third one is later introduced, which causes more fragmentation etc.
+Later, a new one will then emerge, which will coexist.
+To unify the two standard a third one is later introduced, which causes more fragmentation etc. C.f. https://xkcd.com/927/